 The cost performance Index (CPI) is a rate of cost-effectiveness on a project.
 It is known that CPI is advantageous and beneficial when it is greater than one.
 The CPI is a proportion of Gained Value Control.

-- In a business getting an early alarm is a very helpful thing in a management process.
+- In a business getting an early alarm is a very helpful thing in the management process.
 It means that you can manage a problem before it happens

 - Another important factor in project management is the management and analyzing the cost and finances.
 An important part of project management concerns the forecasting and management of cost.